cristianordonez/carbohydrate-calculator-for-diabetes/README.md

 -  Lists recommended calorie and carbohydrate goal per meal
 -  After calorie and carbohydrates are entered, allows user to enter any food and a meal type, and then provides recipes that match calorie and carb range for this specific meal
 -  If user finds recipe they enjoy, they can then save specific recipe to their account

-## Potential Features

--  Allow user to view how many calorie/carbs they have left after saving meal
--  Allow user to enter allergie information

 ## Demo